ClintH/ixfx-demos/README.md

 ## Running

-You can get up and running from a ZIP file, or cloning the repository
+You can get up and running from a ZIP file, or cloning the repository.
+It's recommended to use [Visual Studio Code](https://code.visualstudio.com) to edit code.

 ## ZIP